Terwine9090/Terwine-/README.md

 64bit android
 storage 6gb +
 ## root is requirements
-no root is not snapdragon
+no root is not requirements
 ## f
 is emulator installed virgl dxvk vuikan